FluentCRM/rest-api-doc/source/includes/_templates.md

     }
 }
 ```
-This endpoint retrieves all Templates.
+This endpoint retrieves all email Templates.

 ### HTTP Request